maikelroennau/java_file_server/README.md

 ## Usage

+**Preparing the environment:**
+- Clone the repository
+- Open the project Manager and Server (open the Client if you don't have one)
+- Compile the projects and run them
+- Make sure your firewall is disabled and you have permission to write on the Server's folder

-Simple system: one client -> one manger -> one server
+**Simple system: one client -> one manger -> one server**
 - Start the manager
 - Start the server
 - Wait the manager to find the online server